zbalkan/zbalkan.github.io/_posts/2025-09-09-wazuh-rules.md

 Now that you have a more accurate mental model of the Wazuh rules, review your custom rules to see what you can find and fine-tune.
 And please, do not copy-paste rules you find on various resources.

 ---
 [^1]: For instance, a rule referring to itself, causing a cycle in the graph, may cause **out-of-memory** [issues](https://github.com/wazuh/wazuh/issues/10730).
-I could not replciate though.
+I could not replicate though.